arviz-devs/arviz/GOVERNANCE.md

   Each voter can vote zero or more times, once per each candidate.
 As this is not about ranking but about capabilities, voters vote on a yes/neutral/no basis per candidate -- “would I trust this person to lead ArviZ?”.
+* Candidates are evaluated independently, each candidate having 60% or more of yes votes _and_ less or equal than 20% of no votes is chosen.
+If the number of chosen candidates is >=4 and <=10 all candidates are confirmed and the election process stops here.
+* In the event that either not enough or too many candidates were confirmed, candidates are ranked by interpreting yes=+1, neutral=0 and no=-1.
+If too many candidates were confirmed, the 10 candidates with higher rank are elected.
+If not enough candidates were chosen, the 4 candidates with higher rank are elected.
 * In the event of a tie there will be a runoff election for the tied candidates.
 To avoid further ties and discriminate more among the tied candidates, this vote will be held by [Majority Judgment](https://en.wikipedia.org/wiki/Majority_judgment) (MJ): for each